10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Wikimedia/Scanlan

-Lancaster incorporates city life into Amish life and visitors can experience the best of both worlds.
-Everyone will want to go on a tour of a real Amish farm and learn from the local Amish people during the day, but at night they will want to return to the big city to eat delicious cuisine and experience the nightlife.
+Lancaster incorporates city life into Amish life, and visitors can experience the best of both worlds.
+Everyone will want to tour a real Amish farm and learn from the local Amish people during the day, but at night, they will want to return to the big city to eat delicious cuisine and experience the nightlife.

 Address: Lancaster, PA